 The resulting unmanaged pointer pushed onto the stack by the ldvirtftn instruction can be called using the Calli instruction if it references a managed method (or a stub that transitions from managed to unmanaged code).

-The unmanaged pointer points to native code using the calling convention specified by in the metadata token method.
-As a result, the method pointer can be passed to unmanaged native code (for example, as a callback routine) if that routine expects the corresponding calling convention.
+The unmanaged pointer points to native code using the CLR calling convention.
+This method pointer should not be passed to unmanaged native code as a callback routine.

 The following Emit method overload can use the ldvirtftn opcode: